Temporary Tooth Gems Explained: Safe Trends and Care Tips

 Potential Oral Health Impacts

-Temporary tooth gems can cause damage if not applied or cared for properly.
+These gems can cause damage if not applied or cared for properly.
 You might experience tooth decay if food gets trapped around the gem.

 Gems can also weaken your enamel, increasing the chance of chipping or discoloration.
 Gum irritation or inflammation may happen if the gem rubs against soft tissues.